 “These two programmes are carefully designed to provide students to systematically develop their skills and knowledge, and at the same time provide them with the opportunity to work with industries to gain experience in solving real-life ICT problems,” she added.

-She further mentioned that students who graduate from the accredited programmes will be eligible to become members of ACS, meaning that their qualifications will be recognised globally under the Seoul Accord.
+She further mentioned that students who graduate from the accredited programmes will be eligible to apply for membership of the ACS.

 The process for accreditation started with the initial stages of the Human Capacity Building project at the Japan-Pacific ICT Centre.
 One of the deliverables of the project was to develop high quality IT programmes.
 Two experts from Japan International Cooperation Agency (JICA) helped the USP team with this as part of the work on the project.